Skip to main content

 They fail and get destroyed by a flank attack!

-Why did you step out of the woods?
+Why did you step out?

 More bad news for BLUE: The dragoons,